apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ---

-## 1. obtain secure offline environment
+# 1. obtain secure offline environment

-In order to accomplish this, I followed the Setup section of the [glacier protocol][glacierprotocol] \[1\].
+In order to accomplish this, I followed the Setup section of the [glacier protocol][glacierprotocol].
 They recommend using two latops in the protocol for maximum security, but I believe only one is fine since we're not using any computer generated entropy and the machine will always stay offline.
 The generated extended keys (xpub and xpriv) will also be confirmed with two independent open source software packages, so any manufacturer-placed malware to display false extended keys would have to be extremely sophisticated.

-# a. get the required equipment
+## a. get the required equipment

 - netbook with at least 2 usb ports, no ethernet ([I recommend this one][dell])
 - 3 usb drives, at least 2GB ([I used these ones (8GB)][usb])